arneBersch/Zoeglfrex/docs/reference.md

 If no Model ID is given, the Model of the current Fixture will be used.

 ### Model Attribute 2 Set (Channels)
-Model Attribute 2 Set doesn't take a value.
+This command doesn't take a value.
 Instead, it will open a popup where you can insert the Model's channels.
 These channels are currently supported:
 - D (Dimmer)
 - R (Red)
 - G (Green)